Webquest: St Patrick's Day:

 Activity 1: Who was St Patrick?

-Visit this site: http://wilstar.com/holidays/patrick.htm and read the article.
-Look for the answers to these questions.
+Visit this site: www.history.com/topics/st-patricks-day/who-was-saint-patrick.
+Read the article and look for the answers to these questions.
 Share your answers with your classmates.

 Activity 2: What is the history of St Patrick’s Day?

 Visit this site: history1800s.about.com/od/entertainmentsport/a/stpatparade.htm.
 Read the article, then complete the following sentences.

 - The first recorded St Patrick’s Day parade happened in _______________ (1) in the year _______________ (2).

 - In New York, St Patrick’s Day celebrations from 1784 onwards involved the playing of fifes and _______________ (3) and a _______________ (4) was held in Manhattan.

 - In the 1800s, the Irish population of New York increased because of the _______________ (5) so there were more St Patrick’s Day celebrations.

 - However, the newspapers reported stories of _______________ (6) and so there were efforts to make the celebrations more respectable.